cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-server.md

 * `--tls_database_auth=<mode>`

-  Set authentication mode that will be used for TLS connection with database.
+  Set authentication mode that will be used for TLS connection with a database.
   Possible values are the same as for `--tls_auth`.
   Overrides the `--tls_auth` setting.
   Default is `-1` which means "take value of `--tls_auth`".

 * `--tls_database_key=<filename>`

-  Path to private key that will be used for TLS handshake with database.
+  Path to private key that will be used for TLS handshake with a database.
   Should correspond to the certificate configured with `--tls_database_cert`.
   Empty by default.